20 Questions to Ask a Financial Advisor in First Meeting

 Critical Questions to Ask a Financial Advisor

 Before we get to the list of questions to ask a financial advisor in the first meeting, we wanted to acknowledge that some questions are more important than others.
-The six questions below are critical questions to ask a financial advisor.
+The six questions below are critical questions that need to be addressed before you hire any advisor.
 They will help ensure that you choose the right financial advisor who has your best interests in mind.

 Above all else, these questions to ask a financial advisor will help you decipher between a salesperson in sheep’s clothing and a real financial advisor.